JDureau/dengue-Madeira-2012/README.md

 this uncertainty.

-Under these assumptions, the data from the 2012 epidemic can be used to reconstruct the current state of immunity of the population of Maidera, and to project its evolution.
+Under these assumptions, the data from the 2012 epidemic can be used to reconstruct the current state of immunity of the population of Madeira, and to project its evolution.
 A Bayesian approach is followed, to reflect the available information on the respective lengths of the infectivity and cross-immunity periods as well as the uncertainty on the proportion of asymptomatics and initial state of the population immunity.
 We nonetheless consider that only less than 5% of the population had already been infected with dengue before September 2012.
 Under these assumptions,